-1. Introduction
+1. INTRODUCTION

 The strengthening of reinforced concrete structures is a topic of ever increasing popularity.
-The change of use of the structures, increment load and bad design and construction practices require remedial measures.
+The change of use of the structures, load increment and bad design and construction practices require remedial measures.
 The use of Fibre Reinforced Polymers (FRP) to strengthen the concrete structures is rapidly gaining appeal under these circumstances.

-FRP has many advantages over conventional strengthening methods such as light weight, high strength-to-weight ratio, ease of handling and application, lack of requirement for heavy lifting and handling equipment and corrosion resistance, etc. The lack of design guidance and standards can be stated as the major problem encountered by practicing engineers using FRP to strengthen the structures.
+FRP has advantages many over conventional strengthening methods such as light weight, high strength-to-weight ratio, ease of handling and application, lack of requirement for heavy lifting and equipment handling and corrosion resistance, etc. The lack of design guidance and standards can be stated as maior problem encountered bv engineers practicing using FRP to strengthen the structures.